apache/sedona/docs/download/GeoSpark-All-Modules-Maven-Central-Coordinates.md

 # Maven Coordinates

 Sedona has four modules: `sedona-core, sedona-sql, sedona-viz, sedona-python-adapter`.
 If you use Scala and Java API, you only need to use `sedona-core, sedona-sql, sedona-viz`.
-If you use Python API, you only need to use `sedona-python-adapter`
+If you use Python API, you only need to use `sedona-python-adapter`.

 !!!note
-	Sedona Scala and Java API also requires additional dependencies to work (see below).
-Python API does not need them.
+	Sedona Scala, Java and Python API also requires additional dependencies to work (see below).

 ## Spark 3.0 + Scala 2.12